 The Clinical Program and the Department of Psychology depend on email for main communications.
 You must have an active email account registered with the Clinical Program Office and the Department Main Office that you check daily.
-It is your responsibility to ensure that you receive important communications.
+It is your responsibility to ensure that you receive important communications and respond to them in a timely manner.

-If you use an account other than the UM account you are assigned, please make sure the following people know your correct contact information:
+If you use an account other than the UM email account you are assigned, please make sure the following people know your correct contact information: